OpenCGSS/DereTore/README.md

 written in C#.

 Early versions of DereTore apply [WTFPL](http://www.wtfpl.net/) for most of the components.
 However, newer versions embrace MIT License.

+### About the Word "score"

+CGSS is a music game, and its basic interacting element is **note**.
+The word **score** is used to reference the full collection of notes in a single gameplay, a single song.
+So it is more likely to be a term, rather than scores for composers or matches.
+See the
+[music video game](https://en.wikipedia.org/wiki/Music_video_game) entry on Wikipedia.
+Still, I don't know why the developers from
+Cygames use "atapon", which is a abbreviation of [a song](http://www.project-imas.com/wiki/Atashi_Ponkotsu_Android), all over the code.

+### Customizing CGSS

+Please keep in mind that cheating is notorious, and tearing the game apart is illegal.
+So please, DO NOT transmit evil data, and DO keep the game in its original state.